Skip to content

 If you are working over the summer holiday, your experience can really benefit your application and interview to medical school.

-Whatever experience you have, you want to make sure you are making the most of your opportunity and reflect on it effectively.
+Whatever your role, you want to make sure you are making the most of your opportunity and reflect on it effectively.

-Below, some of our current Medicine students reflect on their summer jobs, and how it helped them apply to medical school.
+Below, some of our current Medicine students share how their summer jobs helped them apply to medical school.

 Charlotte Peacock